alphanodes/redmine_sudo/README.md

 Uninstall
 ---------

-Note: all existing suoder users will be converted to admin users.
+Note: all existing sudoer users will be converted to admin users.

 Uninstall ``redmine_sudo``